Build Kintone Visualizations in Tableau Desktop

 Tableau is a visual analytics platform transforming the way businesses use data to solve problems.
-When paired with CData Connect (or Connect Server), you can easily get access to live Kintone data within Tableau.
+When paired with CData Connect Cloud, you get instant, cloud-to-cloud access to Kintone data for visualizations, dashboards, and more.
+This article shows how to connect to Kintone and build visualizations from Kintone data in Tableau.

-CData Connect Server provides a pure SQL Server interface for Kintone, allowing you to easily build reports from live Kintone data in Tableau Desktop — without replicating the data to a natively supported database.
-As you build visualizations, Tableau Desktop generates SQL queries to gather data.
-Using optimized data processing out of the box, CData Connect Server pushes all supported SQL operations (filters, JOINs, etc) directly to Kintone, leveraging server-side processing to quickly return the requested Kintone data.
+CData Connect Cloud provides a pure SQL Server, cloud-to-cloud interface for Kintone, allowing you to easily build visualizations from live Kintone data in Tableau without installing connectors.
+As you build visualizations, Tableau generates SQL queries to gather data.
+Using optimized data processing out of the box, CData Connect Cloud pushes all supported SQL operations (filters, JOINs, etc) directly to Kintone, leveraging server-side processing to quickly return Kintone data.

 3. Enter the necessary authentication properties to connect to Kintone.